What Is a Guardian ad Litem and What Do They Do?

 - The GAL may use “formal discovery” to assist in the investigation, including interrogatories, requests for document production, or conducting depositions.

-- The GAL generally will give the parents and/or attorneys a preliminary summary of what the GAL will present to the judge.
+- The GAL generally gives the parents and/or their attorneys a preliminary summary of what the GAL will present to the judge.
 The findings could change depending on additional evidence or facts that are uncovered.

-- Generally, the parents’ attorneys will discuss the GAL’s preliminary recommendations with their clients.
+- The parents’ attorneys will discuss the GAL’s preliminary recommendations with their clients.
 If the parents cannot agree, the case is prepared for trial before a judge, who will consider the evidence presented and make the final decision.

 - The GAL serves in a case until either the parents reach a written agreement resolving the issues and the judge approves it or there is a hearing and the judge rules on the case.